Breastfeeding tips for new mumsFebruary 7, 2017

 8. Be gentle with yourself

-Remember to take it easy on yourself.
+One of the most important breastfeeding tips for new mums is that you should remember to take it easy on yourself.
 If this is your first-time breastfeeding, it can take a while to get it right.
 Over the first few days, your baby’s tiny stomach cannot cope with a lot of milk, so if they only seem to be feeding a little, don’t panic.
 Just keep practicing and you will soon get there.